SidSays/apex-trigger-framework/README.md

 # Apex Trigger, Handler and Helper framework
 ## Simple, Scalable & Maintainable apex framework

 The absolute buzzkill is the mention of "an apex trigger framework.
-"Either brace yourself or grab the remote and dive into the wild world of your favorite TV show!
+If you hate what you presently have, you may love mine better.
 > This is not an original concept neither I claim it to be.
 Feel free to add/modify to your own needs and relate/refer to any other sources.

 ## Description